KletskovG/accounting/README.md

 ### TODO
     * Move date to 3 position and make it optinal parameter, so user will be able to omit and by default it should be current date
+    * Output of List command should be in CSV format right in terminal